-The thermal channel NEDT values for SLSTR-A in Cycle 046 are consistent with previous operations and within the requirements.
+The thermal channel NEDT values for SLSTR-A in Cycle 047 are consistent with previous operations and within the requirements.
 NEDT trends calculated from the hot and cold blackbody signals are shown in Figure 11.
 NEDT values for each cycle, averaged over all detectors and both Earth views, are shown in Table 5.
-Note the gap in the plot is due to the decontamination.

-Figure 11: SLSTR-A NEDT trend for the thermal channels in Cycle 046.
+Figure 11: SLSTR-A NEDT trend for the thermal channels in Cycle 047.
 Blue points were calculated from the cold blackbody signal and red points from the hot blackbody.
 The square symbols show results calculated from the nadir view and crosses show results from the oblique view.
 Results are plotted for all detectors and integrators, which is why there are several different levels within the same colour points (particularly for S8 and F2).